 For the purpose of these Guidelines, ‘advertisement’ shall mean any endorsement, advertisement or promotional material displayed or broadcast on the Platform or any part thereof.

-Verse reserves the right to amend these Guidelines at any time at its own discretion and hence, you are requested to read these Guidelines very carefully each time before filing/sending any complaint against any content or advertisement to Verse.
+Eterno reserves the right to amend these Guidelines at any time at its own discretion and hence, you are requested to read these Guidelines very carefully each time before filing/sending any complaint against any content or advertisement to Eterno.

 Any person/entity who is aggrieved by the content or advertisement published on the Platform may file a complaint against such content or advertisement.
 The legal heir, agent or attorney of the aggrieved person/entity may also file a complaint against such content or article.
 If the complaint does not fall under the ambit of a crime, then an unrelated person/entity, who has no interest in or is not aggrieved by the content or the advertisement cannot file a valid complaint against the content or the advertisement.